randylubin/blog-randylubin/_drafts/imagining-health-futures-game.md

 * Providing a walkthrough of the game and responsibilities in the [facilitator guide](https://drive.google.com/file/d/1ZWTMnG3gqjG2R2Mc95uodPoNo-GnNR5V/view?usp=sharing), with extra advice and examples
 * Including all instructions and prompts in the [facilitator slides](https://docs.google.com/presentation/d/11cUVWaS8WhEmfNyv71km_UUzb89Yg9E6dduEX4yscIk/edit?usp=sharing) so that they don't need to flip back and forth between the slides and the guide
 * Creating space to welcome the players and introduce norms and expectations for the session
-* Having players capture their activity in a Google Form so the facilitator doesn't have to take notes
+* Having players capture their activity in a Google Form so that the facilitator doesn't have to take notes

 Beyond that, we designed the sequence of activities to be as smooth as possible by: